SFDO-Community-Sprints/summit-events-app-documentation/docs/development/testing-person-accounts.md

 1. **Create a Matching Rule** for Person Accounts (e.g., Email, First Name, Last Name).
 2. **Create and activate a Duplicate Rule** tied to the matching rule.
-3. Confirm the Summit Event record has matching logic enabled (via checkbox/field to not skip logic).
+3. Be sure to activate your rules
 4. Matching will trigger **automatically** when a registration creates or links a Person Account.

 ---